ijlee2/embroider-css-modules/README.md

 `embroider-css-modules` is stable for v1 apps (Webpack), v2 apps (Vite), and v2 addons.

 There's no known implementation for v1 apps (classic) and v1 addons (including engines).
-These projects can use [`ember-css-modules`](https://github.com/salsify/ember-css-modules) in the meantime.
+You can use [`ember-css-modules`](https://github.com/salsify/ember-css-modules) for these projects.

 ## Contributing